 - what you hope this animation or video will do for your audience

-- share your final animation or video with a colleague, or a member of your intended audience for feedback.
+- Share your final animation or video with a colleague, or a member of your intended audience for feedback.

-2. If you have students create a multimedia artifact, identify some ideas for assessing the animation/or video (see content at the bottom for thoughts on assessment of digital artifacts)
+Note: If you have students create a multimedia artifact, identify some ideas for assessing the animation/or video (see content at the bottom for thoughts on assessment of digital artifacts)

-3. Review your PLGRD document.
+3. Do one more review your PLGRD document.

 - Review your initial goals.
 Did you achieve your it or them?